 - How to spot a predatory lender

 - Signs of a reputable lender

 In general, predatory lending is any practice that inflicts unfair or abusive terms on borrowers — such as extremely high rates and fees.

 This kind of lending often targets borrowers with poor credit scores who have a harder time qualifying for loans.
-However, anyone can be the victim of a predatory loan if you don’t know what to watch out for.
+But anyone can be the victim of a predatory loan if they don’t know what to watch out for.

 How to spot a predatory lender

-While there’s no official consensus of what constitutes predatory lending, there are several common red flags of predatory lenders to watch out for when you’re shopping for a personal loan, including:
+While there’s no official consensus of what constitutes predatory lending, watch for these common red flags of predatory lenders when you’re shopping for a personal loan:

 Poor consumer reviews